CBS Administrator: Marylou Scott-Smith

 Fundraising Officer: Tristana Martin Rubio

 Tristana Martin Rubio is a PhD(c) in Philosophy at Duquesne University, Pittsburgh, Pennsylvania, alumna of Yale University's Centre for Bioethics, and the university appointee serving as the ethicist at Concordia University in Montreal, Quebec.
 She works at Concordia's Centre for Research on Aging.
-Prior to this, she worked at the Montreal Clinical Research Institute, Montreal, Quebec and served as a member of the medical ethics board of the University of Pittsburgh Medical Centre.
+Prior to this, she worked at the Montreal Clinical Research Institute, Montreal, Quebec and served as a member of the Bioethics Committee at the University of Pittsburgh Medical Centre.
 Her research explores experiences of aging at the intersection of embodiment, time, culture and society and the different ethics responses elicited by them.

 Membership Officer: Victoria Seavilleklien